mathebuddy/mathebuddy/docs/doc/_old/sim.md

 # Committing Changes

-> WARNING: committing code to the public-course directory is yet only permitted to the mathe:buddy core team.
+> WARNING: committing code to the public-course directory is yet only permitted to the MatheBuddy core team.

 Committing changes can be done on the command line via git: